How credit notes work

 - If it’s for a higher amount than your original invoice, we’ll automatically use it to clear your original invoice and apply the remaining amount to your next invoice – you don’t need to do anything

-Keep in mind that credit notes don’t have an expiry date.
-You can use them for as long as you work with us.
+Credit notes don’t have an expiration date; you can use them for as long as you’re partnered with us.

 If you have any other questions, take a look at this article about paying your invoices.